strimzi/proposals/076-support-for-kafka-4.0.md

 It also supports migration of ZooKeeper-based clusters to KRaft.
 The current limitations to the KRaft support are based on limitations in Apache Kafka itself.
 At the time of writing this proposal, limitations include:
-* Scaling of KRaft controller nodes up or down is not supported
+* Scaling of KRaft controller nodes up or down is not supported (should be addressed in [KIP-853](https://cwiki.apache.org/confluence/display/KAFKA/KIP-853%3A+KRaft+Controller+Membership+Changes))
-* Unregistering Kafka nodes removed from the Kafka cluster
+* Unregistering Kafka nodes removed from the Kafka cluster (should be addressed in [KAFKA-17094](https://issues.apache.org/jira/browse/KAFKA-17094))

 In addition to the limitations, we are waiting for some further improvements in Apache Kafka:
 * Ability to connect to KRaft controller nodes and manage them without rolling updates